 Make sure you know as much as possible about their operations.

 Identify their pain

-Keep on asking questions.
-Drilling down into the figures of a business will give you a good idea of how they’re likely to perform in the coming years, but asking them which KPIs they measure, and similar will also show how much they know about their own company.
-Most business owners won’t shut up if you ask them about their future plans, so embrace this!
-It’s great to see a client’s eyes light up when talking about their company, so let them do so.
+It’s great to see a client’s eyes light up when talking about their company.
 Explore where they struggle too, and get to the bottom of why they’re not succeeding at the rate they could be.
 It’s around now that you could bring software into the conversation.
 Input their actual figures into a forecast and show them how much better their results would be if they followed and listened to their forecast.

 Now get the software out

-You need to be showing your clients that your way of working is best.
-Play with the forecast with them to show how quickly adjustments can be made.
-As Andrew shows, a great way to do so is to ask them if they’re looking to hire or expand.
-Input the scenario into the platform and show how, within minutes, they’d be able to make a strong, informed decision about their business.
+Set up a forecast with your clients to show how quickly adjustments can be made.
+Ask them if they’re looking to hire or expand and use that to input the scenario into the platform and show how, within minutes, they’d be able to make a strong, informed decision about their business.

 Selling your services – not leading with the software you use – is going to align your firm with leaders in the space.
-The flexibility of service selling is going to help you win and keep clients, as you’ll be able to develop services in alignment with that your clients really want and need.
-Besides, any business owner in the world would want to opt in to a service which allows them to see where their business stands at a quick glance of their phone or laptop!
+Any business owner in the world would want to opt in to a service which allows them to see where their business stands at a quick glance of their phone or laptop!

 For one of our clients, Owner of Crystal Castle tourism site Naren King, running a successful business in Australia from the beaches of Bali is how he chooses to make the most of the cloud!
 Read the full case study here.
 Each of his team are aware of the KPIs that they’re responsible for, and the team frequently meet and analyse their results.